operator-framework/operator-sdk/website/content/en/docs/building-operators/golang/migration.md

 Operator SDK 1.0.0+ removes support for the legacy test framework and no longer supports the `operator-sdk test` subcommand.
 All affected tests should be migrated to use `envtest`.

-The Operator SDK project recommends using controller-runtime's [envtest][envtest] to write tests for your Operators projects.
-Envtest has a more active contributor community, it is more mature than Operator SDK's test framework, and it does not require an actual cluster to run tests which can be a huge benefit in CI scenarios.
+The Operator SDK project recommends controller-runtime's [envtest][envtest] because it has a more active contributor community, it is more mature than Operator SDK's test framework, and it does not require an actual cluster to run tests, which can be a huge benefit in CI scenarios.

 To learn more about how you can test your controllers, see the documentation about [writing controller tests][writing-controller-tests].